andrew-op/Downtime/game1_npc_dialogue_trees.md

 *Gestures around the break room*

-"Besides, Munia lets me stay in her guest house for free.
-Least I can do is show up and make sure you kids don't burn the place down."
+"Besides, my former employee Zach lets me stay in his backyard guest house.
+Least I can do is show up and make sure you all don't burn the place down."

 *Winks*